-As the words “remote work,” “quarantine,” and “social distancing” were fixed into the public lexicon in the last year, millions of frontline workers, in grocery stores, warehouses, hospitals, retail shops, restaurants, and factories, have been forced to continue showing up to work, often even performing mandatory overtime, in oppressive and dangerous conditions, risking their lives so the rest of us can stay home and safely receive packages from Amazon.
+In the last year, as the words “remote work,” “quarantine,” and “social distancing” were fixed into the public lexicon, millions of frontline workers—in grocery stores, warehouses, hospitals, retail shops, restaurants, and factories—have been compelled to continue showing up to work, often even performing mandatory overtime, in oppressive and dangerous conditions, effectively risking their lives so the rest of us can stay home and safely receive packages from Amazon.

 Last year, as the pandemic raged, the largest corporate retailers raked in record profits while defying state orders to temporarily shutter and demanding that their employees return to work, often without protective equipment, safety measures, sick leave, or hazard pay.
 In various McDonald’s restaurants, for example, management has declined to enforce mask wearing and social distancing policies, refused to provide personal protective gear, failed to notify the crew when a fellow worker tests positive, and pressured infected employees to continue working.
 Home Depot has instructed employees not to wear masks; Whole Foods has kept stores open with infected workers; Kroger suddenly discontinued its policy of limited hazard pay, and Amazon has repeatedly fired workers who protest unsafe working conditions.
 Thousands of workers in a Tyson meatpacking plant contracted the virus, packed together with no masks, while supervisors wagered on how many would get sick.
 In the early days of the pandemic, fewer than 10 percent of workers in some big-box superstores had access to a mask, and studies suggest that 20 percent of grocery workers have had Covid-19, while, workers insist, management refuses to enforce store capacity and social distancing requirements.
 Nearly half of American workers are reportedly afraid to go to work, and workplace safety complaints rose more than 350 percent in the first few months of 2020.